HHS/hhs-ocdo/_pages/approach/innovation-tours.md

 ### How Do I Apply?

-Sign up for our mailing list to find out about new EIR positions as they become available: https://cloud.connect.hhs.gov/IdeaLab
+[Sign up for our mailing list](https://cloud.connect.hhs.gov/IdeaLab) to find out about new EIR positions as they become available.

 ## Submit a Project